aosabook/500lines/event-driven-web-server/writeup.md

 Lets take a short break here.
 At this point we're two levels deep into tree processing.
 And what we're doing will only make sense to you if you remember that Lisp code is itself represented as a tree.
 That's what the parentheses are for; they show you how leaves and branches fit together.
 If you step back, you'll realize we've got a macro definition, `make-closing-handler`, which calls a function, `arguments`, to generate part of the tree its constructing, which in turn calls some tree-manipulating helper functions, including `arg-exp`, to generate its return value.
 The tree that these functions have as input *happen* to represent Lisp code, and because there's no difference between Lisp code and a tree, you have a transparent syntax definition system.
 The input is a Lisp expression, and the output is a lisp expression that will be evaluated in its place.
 Possibly the simplest way of conceptualizing this is as a very simple and minimal Common Lisp to Common Lisp compiler.

-### Another Short Break -- Briefly Meditating on Anaphoric Macros

 A particularly widely used, and particularly simple group of such compilers are called *anaphoric macros*.
-You've seen `aif` already, and will later see `awhen` later on.
+You've already seen `aif` and `awhen`.
 Personally, I only tend to use those two with any frequency, but there's a fairly wide variety of them available in the [`anaphora` package](http://www.cliki.net/Anaphora).
 As far as I know, they were first defined by Paul Graham in an [OnLisp chapter](http://dunsmor.com/lisp/onlisp/onlisp_18.html).
 The use case he gives is a situation where you want to do some sort of expensive or semi-expensive check, then do something conditionally on the result.
 In the above context, we're using `aif` to do a check on the result of an `alist` traversal.

 	(aif (cdr (assoc :room parameters))
 	     (uri-decode it)